realA10001986/Remote/README.md

 ### "ON/OFF": Fake power

-The "ON/OFF" switch turns the Remote on and off in a sense that it takes over speed control on the TCD when fake-powered on, and hands back speed control when fake-powered off.
+The _ON/OFF_ switch turns the Remote on and off in a sense that it takes over speed control on the TCD when fake-powered on, and hands back speed control when fake-powered off.

-"ON/OFF" must be a maintained contact.
+_ON/OFF_ must be a maintained contact.

 ### "Stop"

-The "Stop" switch activates the brakes on your virtual Delorean; if the brakes are on, speed changes on the Remote are not followed by the TCD, instead the TCD will count speed down to 0.
+The _Stop_ switch activates the brakes on your virtual Delorean; if the brakes are on, speed changes on the Remote are not followed by the TCD, instead the TCD will count speed down to 0.
 Upon releasing the brake, the virtual car accelerates up to the speed shown on the Remote, and will then follow its speed changes.

-"Stop" must be a maintained contact.
+_Stop_ must be a maintained contact.

 ### Calibration